oplS17projects/English-Dictionary/SOKTHAI_TANG.md

 **Authorship note:** All of the code described here was written by myself.

 # Libraries Used
-The code uses four libraries:
+The code uses five libraries:

 ```
 (require net/sendurl)